connectivityanalysis#

 • pad ('maxperlen', float or 'nextpow2' -) – For the default 'maxperlen', no padding is performed in case of equal length trials, while trials of varying lengths are padded to match the longest trial.
 If pad is a number all trials are padded so that pad indicates the absolute length of all trials after padding (in seconds).
 For instance pad = 2 pads all trials to an absolute length of 2000 samples, if and only if the longest trial contains at maximum 2000 samples and the samplerate is 1kHz.
 If pad is 'nextpow2' all trials are padded to the nearest power of two (in samples) of the longest trial.

-• tapsmofrq (float or None) – Only valid if method is 'coh' or 'granger'.
+• tapsmofrq (float or None) – Only valid if method is 'coh', 'csd' or 'granger' and input data is a AnalogData.
 Enables multi-tapering and sets the amount of spectral smoothing with slepian tapers in Hz.

 • nTaper (int or None) – Only valid if method is 'coh' or 'granger' and tapsmofrq is set.
 Number of orthogonal tapers to use for multi-tapering.
 It is not recommended to set the number of tapers manually!
 Leave at None for the optimal number to be set automatically.

-• taper (str or None, optional) – Only valid if method is 'coh' or 'granger'.
+• taper (str or None, optional) – Only valid if method is 'coh', 'csd' or 'granger' and input data is a AnalogData.
 Windowing function, one of availableTapers For multi-tapering with slepian tapers use tapsmofrq directly.

 • parallel (None or bool) – If None (recommended), processing is automatically performed in parallel (i.e., concurrently across trials/channel-groups), provided a dask parallel processing client is running and available.
 Parallel processing can be manually disabled by setting parallel to False.
 If parallel is True but no parallel processing client is running, computing will be performed sequentially.